Search for a hypothetical gauge boson and dark photons in charmonium transitions: INTRODUCTION

 \section{INTRODUCTION}

-Several experiments conducted with the ATOMKI pair spectrometer, have recently reported anomalous excesses in the distributions of opening angles between $e^+e^-$ pairs from $^8\text{Be}$, $^4\text{He}$ and $^{12}\text{C}$ nuclear transitions~\cite{Krasznahorkay:2015iga,Krasznahorkay:2021joi,Krasznahorkay:2022pxs}.
-These anomalies have been interpreted as a new particle with a mass about $17~\text{MeV}/c^2$, called the $X$ (or $X17$) boson.
+Several experiments conducted with the ATOMKI pair spectrometer, have observed anomalous excesses in the distributions of opening angles between $e^+e^-$ pairs from $^8\text{Be}$, $^4\text{He}$ and $^{12}\text{C}$ nuclear transitions~\cite{Krasznahorkay:2015iga,Krasznahorkay:2021joi,Krasznahorkay:2022pxs}.
+These anomalies have been interpreted as a new particle with a mass of about $17~\text{MeV}/c^2$, called the $X$ (or $X17$) boson.
 Many theoretical explanations for the nature of $X$ have been proposed, including protophobic vector gauge boson~\cite{Feng:2016jff,Feng:2016ysn,Feng:2020mbt}, axial vector boson~\cite{Kahn:2016vjr,Kozaczuk:2016nma}, and QCD axion~\cite{Alves:2017avw,Alves:2020xhf}, etc. Among those, the protophobic gauge boson theory proposes that $X$ couples to the Standard Model (SM) fermions with nonuniversal fermion charges $\epsilon_f$ in the units of $e$, through the Lagrangian term $\sum_f e\epsilon_f X^\mu J_\mu$, where $X^\mu$ is the gauge field of $X$, and $J_\mu=\bar\psi_f\gamma_\mu\psi_f$ is the current of ordinary SM matter.
-The experimental constraints on the first-generation charges are also discussed.
-Experimentally, the NA64~\cite{NA64:2018lsq,NA64:2019auh} and NA62~\cite{NA62:2023rvm} experiments have performed the search in the bremsstrahlung reactions and kaon decays, but no evidence for the existence of $X$ has been found.
-Extensive experimental efforts are currently underway~\cite{REDTOP:2022slw,Hostert:2023tkg,Dutta:2024yjp,MEGII:2024urz,Gustavino:2024wgb,Bossi:2025ptv} to study the “$17~\text{MeV}/c^2$ anomaly” and explore new physics.
+The experimental constraints on the first-generation fermion charges are also discussed.
+Experimentally, the NA64~\cite{NA64:2018lsq,NA64:2019auh} and NA62~\cite{NA62:2023rvm} experiments found no evidence for the existence of $X$ in the bremsstrahlung reactions and kaon decays, while the PADME collaboration recently reported an excess of events over the predicted background with local and global significance of $2.5\sigma$ and $1.8\sigma$ for an $X$ mass of $16.9~\text{MeV}/c^2$ from $e^+e^-$ annihilation processes~\cite{PADME:2025dla}.
+Extensive efforts are currently underway~\cite{REDTOP:2022slw,Hostert:2023tkg,Dutta:2024yjp,MEGII:2024urz,Gustavino:2024wgb,DiLuzio:2025ojt,Tran:2025fhb,Cederkall:2025bka} to study the “$17~\text{MeV}/c^2$ anomaly” and explore new physics.
 The nature of $X$ has triggered great interest in the physics community (see Refs.~\cite{Alves:2023ree,Gustavino:2024des} for a brief review).
 Therefore, it is desirable to extend the searches for the $X$ boson to $e^+e^-$ collision experiments, especially in charmonium transitions, by examining the final state $e^+e^-$ invariant mass spectrum~\cite{Liang:2016ffe,Jiang:2018uhs,BESIII:2022mxl}.